-Where possible, we recommend using the adjusted WTP estimates (Column W).
-However, these WTP estimates have been adjusted only for inflation using consumer piece indices for 2017.
-We have not included conversion functions for transferring international currencies to Australian dollars yet.
+Where possible, we recommend using the adjusted willingness to pay estimates (Column M).
+However, these willingness to pay estimates have been adjusted only for inflation using consumer piece indices for 2019.

 Step 6: Adjust WTP estimates for differences in socio-demographic conditions and contextual differences